Minorzar/2223_Projet1A_SNES_Controller/Software/README_SOFTWARE.md

 ## Battery

 - One of the most important functions of a wireless controller is to display its battery charge, as we wouldn't want it to unexpectedly run out of power.
 The easiest way to do this is to measure the battery voltage.
 A fully charged battery will have a high voltage, and then slowly decrease as it is used.
 Fortunately, our microprocessor has an analog pin that allows us to do just that.
-- Once we've obtained this value, we'll need to convert it into a number between 1 and 12, as we'll have 12 LEDs representing the current state of the battery.
+- Once this value has been obtained, it must be converted to an integer between 1 and 12.
+The reason for these precise numbers is that we have exactly 12 LEDs to represent the current state of the battery.

 ## I2C Devices